 Issued by the Ghana Embassy in Washington, DC

 - The Ministry of Health has mandated the use of facemasks in public.
-This directive is being enforced by the police.
+The police are enforcing this directive.

 - Large sporting events, political rallies, and festivals are suspended until further notice.
 Nightclubs, bars, beaches, and cinemas must also remain closed until further notice.